gschmutz/kafka-workshop/04-producing-consuming-kafka-with-java/README.md

 mvn exec:java@consumer -Dexec.args="0"
 ```

+**Note**: if your maven version does not support profiles, then you have to specify the main class as well: `mvn exec:java -Dexec.mainClass="com.trivadis.kafkaws.consumer.KafkaConsumerAuto" -Dexec.args="0"`

 on the console you should see an output similar to the one below, with some Debug messages whenever the auto-commit is happening